lauradahlberg/covid-19_analysis_NC/README.md

 <br>

 ### Description
-In this repo, I set to explore covid data in Mecklenburg county to understand what's going on in my county and state.
-This is a work in process as I keep finding new questions to explore.
+In this repo, I set to explore covid data in Mecklenburg county to understand what's going on in my county and state.<br> This is a work in progress as I keep finding new questions to explore.
 <br>
-#### Content:<br>
+#### "exploring_covid_mecknc_data" Content:<br>
 0. Reading Data
 1. Death Percentage by Age Bracket
    - 1.1 Monthly Death Percentage By Age Bracket Chart